Meet the team.

 In his role as Headmaster, Lawrence works closely with our teaching and mentoring staff, hosts our weekly assemblies, supports pupils and parents on a weekly basis, and continues to build on the Academy’s principles and values of self-reliance, resilience and spirit of community.

-Lawrence is also responsible for planning the school’s unique co-curricular programme, including its school-wide World Changers programme where pupils learn outside of the curriculum to solve real-world problems creatively.
+Lawrence is also our Designated Safeguarding Lead, and responsible for planning the school’s unique co-curricular programme, including its school-wide World Changers programme where pupils learn outside of the curriculum to solve real-world problems creatively.

 “Welcome everyone!
 My name is Lawrence Tubb, I'm the headmaster here at Minerva's Virtual Academy.

 My background has previously been teaching in mainstream private schools, yet over recent years, I have become passionate about the potential for a high-end, independent online school – one that would thrive on delivering a truly holistic educational experience to every pupil.
 I’m keen to ensure that our pupils excel both academically and pastorally, and in a way that provides a balance of structured learning with flexibility.
 I’m really excited to build on our thriving community of learners across the UK and around the world as they embark on their educational journey from the comfort and safety of their own home.